 - All conditions precedent to the obligations of both parties under the lease have been satisfied (including, without limitation, the issuance and delivery of all required consents, notices, opinions, deposits, prepaid rent, permits, corporate resolutions, guarantees and subordination, non-disturbance, lease commencement date and attornment agreements); and

 - The tenant has taken occupancy of the property and paid their first month’s rent (in addition to any deposit required), if not previously paid.

-AMOUNT OF LEASE COMMISSION: The amount of the commission payable upon fulfillment of the above conditions related to a lease shall be six percent (6%) of rents payable for the first sixty (60) months of the initial lease term, and three percent (3%) of the rents payable for that portion of the original lease term from the sixty-first (61st) month through the one hundred twentieth (120th) month.
+AMOUNT OF LEASE COMMISSION: The amount of the commission payable upon fulfillment of the above conditions related to a lease shall be six percent (6%) of rents payable for the first sixty (60) months of the initial lease term, and three percent (3%) of the rents payable for that portion of the original lease term from the sixty-first (61st) month through the one hundred twentieth (120th) month for properties in Spokane County only.
+Commissions shall be negotiated per transaction on all other properties outside of Spokane County, WA.
 No commission shall be payable for any portion of the lease term beyond one hundred twenty (120) months.
-The foregoing commission schedule does not apply to new build-to-suit projects as to which commissions are negotiable.
+The foregoing commission schedule does not apply to new build-to-suit projects, as to which commissions are negotiable.
 When all conditions to payment of a commission have been completed, and provided that the tenant is not then in default of any of its lease terms and conditions, LBS shall pay broker the earned commission.

 If the lease includes an option or options to renew and a renewal option is exercised, then, on the commencement of the exercised option term, the payment of the first month’s rent for such option term and submission by broker of a bill to LBS for commission due on option period within 90 days of commencement of option term, LBS will pay a commission based on the following schedule: